Sketchley's Translations Main Index | Macross Portal |

 Nevertheless, if you enjoyed Dir.
 Blomkamp's earlier films, you will definitely get a kick out of this one.
 Even if you're not a fan, this film has to be seen for its realistic portrayal of police robots, and the Moose—a remote controlled bipedal robot tank.
 And let's not forget the highlight: Hugh Jackman rocking a mullet.

-This film is a very well done exploration of what it means to be a leader, and the challenges that leaders face.
-Caesar is not only confronted by human antagonists, but also by fellow apes, and his own values.
+Dawn of the Planet of the Apes is a great film that in many ways is greater than the sum of its parts.
+It has an excellent exploration of what it means to be a leader and the challenges that leaders face.
+Caesar is not only confronted by human antagonists, but also by his fellow apes and his own values.
 This is paralleled in the human side as well.
-We see understanding, shared values, and comradeship between humans and between the apes, but also between a few of the humans and a few of the apes.
-Perhaps most remarkably, there are no villains.
-Every character is well established, and their actions stem from their belief that they are doing the best for themselves and their comrades.
+We see understanding, shared values, and comradeship between the humans and between the apes, as well as between a few of the humans and a few of the apes.
+Perhaps most remarkably for an 'action film', there are no villains, and every character is a complex blend of shades of grey.
+Every character is well established, and their actions stem from their belief that they are doing what's best for themselves, their comrades, and their communities.
+In its own way, the film is an indictment of the people who cannot look beyond the past sins of a few, and stereotype entire communities based on that.

-The highlight of the film, however, is the extensive filming on location in the wet and rain-soaked rain forests of Vancouver Island and the lower mainland.
+The highlight of the film is the virtuoso 360-degree shot with Koba on a tank going nuts in the ape attack on the human settlement.
+If there is ever a scene that captures the chaos and violence of battle, this is it.
+This shot not only depicts what kind of person Koba is in a specific sense, it also encapsulates the general tone of the apes' attack: opportunistic, desperate and shockingly violent.
+For me, however, the best part of the film is the extensive filming on location in the wet and rain-soaked rain forests of Vancouver Island and the lower mainland.
 They are places that I grew up with, and are very familiar to me.
-It's something about the type of moss on the trees, the layers of underbrush in, under and around the trees, and the type of rain.
-I knew instantly how cold the actors ought to have been during filming, but also how invigorating being there must have felt.
-The sheer nostalgia of those shots more than made up for the disbelief-breaking gap caused by the recognition that the forests north of San Francisco look nothing like that!
+It's something about the type of moss on the trees, the layers of underbrush in, under, and around the trees, and the type of rain.
+I knew instantly how cold the actors must have been during filming, but also how invigorating being there must have felt.
+The sheer nostalgia of those shots more than made up for the disbelief-breaking cognitive gap caused by the recognition that the forests north of San Francisco look nothing like that!

 While District 9 has resonances with 80's science-fiction action films, it is a rarity: it heads off into uncharted territory and creates a new, unique world of its own.
 Who'd have thought that there would be dimwitted spacefaring aliens who just happened to bumble upon Earth, without even the knowledge or capabilities to open their spaceship doors?
 And once they are on Earth, the best they can do—despite their advanced alien weaponry that they smuggled down with them—is to turn their internment camp into a slum?
 Nevermind the unanswered questions about where they came from, what they're doing on a spaceship, and whatever calamity happened to them, their slum situation and treatment on Earth is uniquely fascinating.
 Layered on top of that is a story about government-employed multinational companies that are more interested in making obscenely large profits than in preserving the morality of the country, let alone its laws.